goodwillyoga/E107project/pulkit/extractors/README.md

 # To compile and make a single jar with all dependencies run
 mvn clean compile assembly:single

-# Always run it specifying the timezone to EST as the stocks are from NYSE
--Duser.timezone=America/New_York

-# There are 4 parameters needed to run the program (String consumerKey, String consumerSecret, String token, String secret)
-# Provide them on the command line as
+# The jar with all dependencies get created under the target folder.
+The program can be run as
-nohup java -jar -Duser.timezone=America/New_York extractors-1.0-jar-with-dependencies.jar consumerKey consumerSecret token secret &
+nohup java -jar extractors-1.0-jar-with-dependencies.jar &

+# Also delink the background process from the current active terminal by running.
+disown -h %1